Prinair

 Prinair is a Puerto Rican charter operator airline.
 It was Puerto Rico's domestic and international flag carrier airline for almost two decades from the mid-1960s to the mid-1980s.
-Despite previously ceasing scheduled commercial operations twice, it restarted flights in 2019.
+Despite previously ceasing scheduled commercial operations twice, it restarted flights on March 19, 2019.

 History

 Service began in 1966 under the name Aerolíneas de Ponce (Ponce Airlines) with Aero Commander aircraft.
 The initial service flew from Mercedita Airport in Ponce to Luis Muñoz Marín International Airport (then known as Isla Verde International Airport) in San Juan.
 The company's name was changed to Prinair the following year (Puerto Rico International Airlines).